squaresausage/Open-Source-PC110/Components/U6-M38224M6HP/README.md

 The documentation states that the  EPROM version can be programmed and verified using a general purpose PROM Programmer (with adapter).

-Adapter for this package is PCA4738H-80A.
+Adapter for this package is:

-TODO:
+PCA4738H-80A - PROM Programming Adapter for 80-pin 0.5mm-pitch LQFP of 38000 Series with PROM

+## TODO ##
+* Find pinout for the above mentioned adapter.
 * Attempt to read program back using verification process of the programming workflow
 * Potentially extract optically
 * Dissassmble and comment the code.